efskap/Akkadict/README.md

 # Akkadict
 Akkadian dictionary Webapp written in C# with procedural noun inflection (and later verb declensions)

-Made during nwHacks 2019 in order to learn BLazor and keep myself from failing my Akkadian course.
+Made during nwHacks 2019 in order to learn Blazor and keep myself from failing my Akkadian course.

 Inflection generation is very barebones and doesn't take phonological changes into account.